-Some foods are a straight-up gamble.
-Open up a box of chocolates, and you could get caramel filling or that weird pink marshmallow fluff.
-Bite into a peach in mid-February, and you could get cardboard.
-Hard-boiled eggs are another story.
-They might not be super exciting, but they’re steady.
-You know (the majority of the time) they're going to taste good.
-But you can also bet a year’s worth of your vacation days that they’re going to be annoying to peel.
+Don't get us wrong: You can use hard-boiled eggs for everything from deviled eggs to egg salad to a ton of other interesting recipe options.
+But you more or less know what you're going to get taste-wise (unlike that box of chocolates, where you could get caramel filling or that weird pink marshmallow fluff).
+The eggs might not be super exciting, but they’re steady.
+Though you can also bet a year’s worth of your vacation days that they’re still going to be annoying to peel.

 I know this because I eat a hard-boiled egg for breakfast every single day.
 And after wasting countless hours of my life painstakingly picking bits of shell off of my brutalized egg in a silent rage, I decided it was time to solve this problem once and for all.
 Here’s what I learned.